faiyted/VBA-challenge/README.md

   - Percentage change: Loop through (last date - first date)/ first date *100 for each quarter
     - if the value > 0 color in green, value < 0 color in red, value = 0 then  no color

-  - The total stock volume of the stock: Loop through Q1 to Q4 vol in column L
+  - The total stock volume of the stock: Loop through vol in column L

+  - Add Greatest Increase, Greatest Decrease and Greatest Total Value with related Ticker

 ** The result should match the following image:
 ![image](https://github.com/faiyted/VBA-challenge/assets/171522014/e42054cf-7a9a-4bd3-b7ca-d3607da795fc)